hkupty/stoa/README.md

 - Because I love performance and this is at least two orders of magnitude faster (benchmark below):
     - No, being that fast is not relevant at all.
 It just makes me happy.
     - Anything below 250ms is already fast enough, but I wanted to make this anyway.

+## Architecture

+There are a few binaries that work together to make this happen:

+- `stoa-prompt`: The main one, draws the prompt
+- `stoa-rprompt`: Draws the rprompt on the side
+- `stoa-status`: Captures the status of previously run commands
+- `stoa-transient`: Ensures a clean transient shell
+- `stoa-session`: Starts a new session

+All the binaries are minimal and follow a few rules:
+- No errors should leak out: Make the output ugly, but never bubble out an error.
+- Internal communication happen through the session file
+- Each app "owns" writes for their own fields, everyone else can read them

 ## Benchmark